livekit/egress/README.md

 template_base: can be used to host custom templates (default https://recorder.livekit.io/#)
 insecure: can be used to connect to an insecure websocket (default false)

-# file upload config - only one of the following
+# file upload config - only one of the following.
+Can be overridden
 s3:
   access_key: AWS_ACCESS_KEY_ID env can be used instead
   secret: AWS_SECRET_ACCESS_KEY env can be used instead